wix-incubator/headless-components/packages/headless-components/system-prompt.md

 - `Category.Item` - Does not exist, use manual mapping in Category.List
 - `Sort.Options`, `Sort.Option` - Do not exist, only Sort.Controller available
 - Individual filter components - Use FilteredCollection.Filters instead

+**✅ VERIFIED COMPONENT RENDER PROPS (Updated from TypeScript definitions):**
+All ProductVariantSelector render props have been verified against the actual TypeScript definitions in `node_modules/@wix/headless-stores/dist/react/ProductVariantSelector.d.ts`.
+The system prompt includes accurate property names and types.

 **MANDATORY RENDER PROPS VERIFICATION:**
 Before using any component, check its ACTUAL render props interface: